 - Small icons.

-Once you are sure of selection, navigate to the folder where your file is saved.
+Once you are sure of the selection, navigate to the folder where your file is saved.

 In the image above, you will see Details displayed.